yohei-yoshihara/learn-vulkan/guide/src/initialization/instance.md

 Instead of linking to Vulkan (via the SDK) at build-time, we will load Vulkan at runtime.
 This requires a few adjustments:

-1. In the CMake script `VK_NO_PROTOTYPES` is defined, which turns API function declarations into function pointers
+1. In the CMake ext target `VK_NO_PROTOTYPES` is defined, which turns API function declarations into function pointers
 1. In `app.cpp` this line is added to the global scope: `VULKAN_HPP_DEFAULT_DISPATCH_LOADER_DYNAMIC_STORAGE`
 1. Before and during initialization `VULKAN_HPP_DEFAULT_DISPATCHER.init()` is called